universitytheater/utheater.github.io/_pages/fall-2021-events.md

   <div class="row align-items-center">
     <div class="col-6 p-3">
       <h4 class="font-weight-bold mb-0 text-dark">Project Day</h4>
       <p class="mb-1">Hosted by TAPS, Project Day is a big quarterly event for the casts and crews of all the shows to meet each other, other performance RSOs, and TAPS staff.
-This year, it is also doubling as an open house for new students!
-So, feel free to come even if you are not on a show - it is a great way to meet theater people and learn about the performance opportunities at UChicago!</p>
+This year, it's also doubling as an open house for new students!
+Feel free to come even if you are not on a show - it's a great way to meet theater people and learn about the performance opportunities at UChicago!</p>
     </div>
     <div class="col-3">
       <p class="mb-1"><i class="far fa-calendar"></i> Oct.
 8, 6-8pm</p>